Ski Boat Driver Level 2

 • Have some experience of driving water skiers (under supervision) or arrange to take lessons

-• Read, and be familiar with, the SBD2 Manual (see related documents below)
+• Read, and be familiar with, the SBD2 Workbook (see related documents below)

 What can I do next?

-Once qualified, Drivers may wish to develop further by undertaking the undertaking the following:
+Once qualified, Drivers may wish to develop further by undertaking the following:

 • Ski Boat Driver Level 3 Qualification